panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 `'duck duck go'.replaceAll(' ', '-')` replaces all occurrences of `' '` string with `'-'`.

-`string.replaceAll(search, replaceWith)` is the best way to replace all string occurrences in a string.
-Even if the method requires a [polyfill](https://github.com/es-shims/String.prototype.replaceAll).
+`string.replaceAll(search, replaceWith)` is the best way to replace all string occurrences in a string

+Note that currently, the method [support](https://caniuse.com/#search=replaceAll) in browsers is limited, and you might require a [polyfill](https://github.com/es-shims/String.prototype.replaceAll).

 ### 3.1 The difference between *replaceAll()* and *replace()*